Actinium-project/acm-seeder/README.md

 One solution is using an iptables rule (Linux only) to redirect it to a non-privileged port:

-$ iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353
+`iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353`

 If properly configured, this will allow you to run dnsseed in userspace, using the -p 5353 option.